platformsh/platformsh-docs/docs/src/increase-observability/logs/forward-logs.md

 ## Forward to a syslog endpoint

-Syslog is a standard protocol for transfering log messages.
+Syslog is a standard protocol for transferring log messages.
 Many third-party services offer endpoints for ingesting syslog events.
 You can forward your Platform.sh logs to any of those endpoints.